Gassandrid/ewan.my/content/Notes/Books/GEB/The MU Puzzle.md

 updated: 2025-06-24
 ---

-The MIU puzzle is a formal system created by the author himself, Douglas Hofstadter.
+The MIU puzzle is a formal system created by Douglas Hofstadter in [[Gödel, Escher, Bach]].
 It is a simple set of rules that can be used to manipulate strings of characters.
 The goal is to determine whether the string `MI` can be transformed into the string `MU` using the rules of the system.

 | #   | Formal rule    | Informal explanation                             | Example          |
 | --- | -------------- | ------------------------------------------------ | ---------------- |